-Approvals Additional Approv vals
+Approvals Additional Approvals

 Dept Head MURRAY, MICHELLE ACCOUNTING - MURRAY, MICHELLE

 Division Director BOSTON, MATTHEW

 Accounting Manager MURRAY, MICHELLE

 Legal SCHOEDEL, ELIZABETH

 For the Mayor PICCOLO, MIKE

-Distribution List · ·
+Distribution List

-Committee Date October 28, 2024 Submitting Department Accounting & Grants Contact Name Michelle Murray Contact Email & Phone mmurra@spokanecity.org 625-6320 Council Sponsor(s) CM Cathcart, CP Wilkerson, & CM Zappone Select Agenda Item Type ⊠ Consent □ Discussion Time Requested: 5 minutes Agenda Item Name Engagement Navigator Awards Proposed Council Action $oxed{intermat}$ Approval to proceed to Legislative Agenda $oxed{intermat}$ Information Only Summary (Background) use the Fiscal Impact box below for relevant financial information City Council approved \$3 million in ARPA funds at their March 22, 2024, meeting "Culturally appropriate behavioral health services and interventions for at risk and low income youth."
+Committee Date October 28, 2024 Submitting Department Accounting & Grants Contact Name Michelle Murray Contact Email & Phone mmurra@spokanecity.org 625-6320 Council Sponsor(s) CM Cathcart, CM Zappone, CM Navarrete Select Agenda Item Type Agenda Item Name Engagement Navigator Awards Proposed Council Action ☑ Approval to proceed to Legislative Agenda ☐ Information Only use the Fiscal Impact box below for relevant financial information City Council approved \$3 million in ARPA funds at their March 22, 2024, meeting "Culturally appropriate behavioral health services and interventions for at risk and low income youth."
 In part to carry out this objective the City of Spokane published a Notice of Funding for \$400,000 to solicit applications from cultural centers to hire an "Engagement Navigator" to create or expand services for youth.
 The City received 11 applications and is recommending awards for 2 applicants.
-These awards will result in a multi-year contract to fund 2 "Engagement Navigators" at \$75k a year plus \$25k a year for youth services programs.
-Contracts will be effective upon signature date and will run through December 15, 2026.
-We are recommending the awards as follows: Project Hope Spokane; DBA River City Youth Ops \$200,000 Feast World Kitchen \$200,000 This Resolution authorizes the administration to move forward with preparation and execution of relevant documents and contracts necessary to finalize and implement the awards, consistent with the existing City and ARPA Fiscal Impact Approved in current year budg Total Cost: Click or tap here to Current year cost: Up to enter text. \$200,000 Funding Source ⊠ One Specify funding source: Grant ARPA funds allocated per Ordinance C36176 for "at risk and low income youth
+These awards will result in a multi-year contract to fund 2 "Engagement Navigators" at \$75k a year plus \$25k a year for youth services Contracts will be effective upon signature date and will run through December 15, 2026.
+We are recommending the awards as follows: Project Hope Spokane; DBA River City Youth Ops \$200,000 Feast World Kitchen \$200,000 This Resolution authorizes the administration to move forward with preparation and execution of relevant documents and contracts necessary to finalize and implement the awards, consistent with the existing City and ARPA funding guidelines, all with out further review by City Council.
+Funding Source ⊠ One Specify funding source: Grant enter text. \$ \$200,000 :: \$200,000 ARPA funds allocated per Ordinance C36176 for "at risk and low income youth

-Expense Occurrence \square One-time \square Recurring \square N/A

-Operations Impacts (If N/A, please give a brief description as to why)

-- What impacts would the proposal have on historically excluded communities?
-Engagement Navigators will assist at risk and low income youth in becoming engaged in services available to them. - How will data be collected, analyzed, and reported concerning the effect of the program/policy by racial, ethnic, gender identity, national origin, income level, disability, sexual orientation, or other existing disparities?
-Number of youth served - How will data be collected regarding the effectiveness of this program, policy, or product to ensure it is the right solution?
-Number of youth enrolled in programs - Describe how this proposal aligns with current City Policies, including the Comprehensive Plan, Sustainability Action Plan, Capital Improvement Program, Neighborhood Master Plans, Council Resolutions, and others?

-This work is part of the Council's ARPA strategy in coordination local cultural centers

-• Please provide a summary of council subcommittee review.
+Expense Occurrence ⊠ One-time □ Recurring □ N/A Other budget impacts: (revenue generating, match requirements, etc.) Operations Impacts (If N/A, please give a brief description as to why) What impacts would the proposal have on historically excluded communities?
+Engagement Navigators will assist at risk and low income youth in becoming engaged in services available to them.
+How will data be collected, analyzed, and reported concerning the effect of the program/policy by racial, ethnic, gender identity, national origin, income level, disability, sexual orientation, or other existing disparities?
+Number of youth served How will data be collected regarding the effectiveness of this program, policy, or product to ensure it is the right solution?
+Number of youth enrolled in programs Describe how this proposal aligns with current City Policies, including the Comprehensive Plan, Sustainability Action Plan, Capital Improvement Program, Neighborhood Master Plans, Council Resolutions, and others?
+This work is part of the Council's ARPA strategy in coordination local cultural centers Council Subcommittee Review Please provide a summary of council subcommittee review.
 If not reviewed by a council subcommittee, please explain why not.
+N/A